papsti/macpan-workshop/companion-materials_mli.md

 Just to start, let’s focus on a single wave so I do not need to worry about time-varying parameters and/or the causes of waves.

+MLi: Is this hinting you will continue this exact same example later?
+If not, change the text accordingly please.

 ``` r
 early_reports = filter(reports, date < as.Date("2020-07-01"))
 (early_reports